 Elisabeth Vigée Le Brun.
-Maria Luisa di Borbone, Princess of the Two Sicilies (1790).
+Maria Luisa di Borbone, Princess of the Two Sicilies, 1790.
+Oil on canvas.
 Museo di Capodimonte, Naples.
 Photo: Wikimedia Commons

 Filippo Lucci.
-Luisa Maria Amalia di Borbone Granduchessa di Toscana (1792-94).
+Luisa Maria Amalia di Borbone Granduchessa di Toscana, 1792-1794.
+Oil on canvas.
 L’Uffizi, Florence.
 Photo: Wikimedia Commons

 If we compare Filippo Lucci’s more naturalistic version with the flattering portrait by Elisabeth, it is clear why her romanticized, lively portraits were all the rage among her titled sitters.
 The long-faced princess Luisa looks—in Elisabeth’s portrait—like a pretty, sophisticated woman with some artistic talent to boot.
 Meanwhile, Elisabeth, who had more artistic talent than most, was still dependent on commissions and invitations to court.
 When an invitation came from Empress Catherine the Great of Russia, the artist packed up her brushes and her teenage daughter, and off they went through the snows of northern Europe.
 During her six years in Russia, she made many friends among Russian and Polish aristocrats and painted some of her most exquisite works.